-Full time MBA programme is a course of two years duration whereas most of the part time MBA programmes are completed within 3 to 5 years.
-Market demand changes continuously.
-There is a possibility that, if a part-time MBA student has targeted a specific course for a specific purpose,which may become less appealing after 3 to 4 years.|
+|Time duration||2 years||3 - 5 years||Market demand changes continuously.
+There is a possibility that, if a part-time MBA student has targeted a specific course for a specific purpose, it might become less appealing after 3 to 4 years.|

-|If you want to study MBA in any reputed B-school but your marks are falling short then you can opt for part time MBA.
-Moreover, full time MBA have one joining date for all whereas in part-time MBA students can choose from 2-3 start dates a year.|
+|If you want to study MBA in any reputed B-school but your marks are falling short then you can opt for a part-time MBA.
+Moreover, a full-time MBA has one joining date for all whereas in part-time MBA students can choose from 2-3 start dates a year.|

 |Work Experience||While the full-time MBA students have to wait for 1 or 2 years to apply their knowledge in the practical field.||When the students continue MBA along with their jobs, they get the opportunity to apply their lessons immediately on their job.||But nowadays the experimental learning in MBA programmes has removed this disparity up to many extent.|

-Campus recruitment is an outstanding part of the fulltime MBA program.
-The institutions spend huge resources for preparing the students to face the interviews as well as attracting reputed companies for campus placement.
-But, some of the institutions don’t allow their part time MBA students to participate in this process.|
+|Campus placement||Placements are high.||There is no guaranteed placement.||The institutions spend huge resources for preparing the students to face the interviews as well as attracting reputed companies for campus placement.
+But, some of the institutions don’t allow their part-time MBA students to participate in this process.|